 About This Project

 In the Choctaw language, "Nan Awaya" means a "Place of Growth".
-It refers to the location in present-day Mississippi, where, according to Choctaw creation stories, God created the Choctaw people from the earth.
-We call our farm "Nan Awaya Heritage Farmstead" out of respect for our Choctaw ancestors' connection with the land, and in the hope that this the farm can be a place of learning and growth for us as well as for our community.
+It refers to the location in present-day Mississippi, where, according to Choctaw origins stories, God created the Choctaw people from the earth.
+We call our farm "Nan Awaya Heritage Farmstead" out of respect for our Choctaw ancestors' connection with the land, and in the hope that this farm can be a place of learning and growth for us as well as for our community.